 - Pack supplies including a portable water bowl, a few gallons of drinking water, lots of poop bags, and a meal or two depending on how long you plan to be gone.
 Even for day trips, it’s smart to bring along some of your dog’s food in case you are delayed coming home.

 - Look into your dog’s chip information to make sure it’s registered to your current phone number and address.
 All too often, the contact information registered to a pet’s chip is never updated, which can significantly delay a lost pet’s return if their veterinarian’s office is closed when they go missing or over a long weekend

 - Consider packing a dog-friendly first aid kit.

 DOG-FRIENDLY ACTIVITIES IN AND AROUND OLD SAYBROOK

-The best way to figure out what to do with your pets this time of year is to ask fellow pet lovers in your neighborhood how and where they enjoy their pet-friendly adventures.
+The best way to decide what to do with your pets is to ask fellow pet lovers for tips.
 It’s also smart to take notice while you’re out and about and see other dogs enjoying a day out.
 It’s easy to assume that certain places are not dog-friendly until we see a dog in our midst.

 Don’t forget to use many of the online pet-friendly resources when planning your next outing.
-One of our favorite sites/apps is BringFido, which connects pet owners around the world with pet-friendly places, including parks, trails, restaurants, shops, and events.
+One of our favorite sites/apps is BringFido.
+BringFido connects pet owners around the world with pet-friendly places, including parks, trails, restaurants, shops, and events.